 - Some cities focus on incentivizing only those deals that create quality jobs contributing to an existing industry ecosystem.
 Peer cities are using a variety of methods to weigh the benefits of these deals, even as they desire to keep some flexibility in these assessments, by adjusting factors and their weights to reflect priorities. - Indianapolis enhances term and rate depending on target industries and the number of jobs being produced in addition to factoring in wages by utilizing a scorecard with weights that can change with priorities.
-For example, when Indianapolis evaluates prospective deals, they provide a bonus for businesses providing jobs in targeted industries and generally tries to keep projects with a minimum average hourly wage of \$11 to \$15.
-For jobs below those wages, Indianapolis may consider not counting those jobs in their scorecard, or may forgo the deal entirely. - Dublin heavily considers its target industries, which are in categories with relatively higher income, such as corporate headquarters, medical research and development, business support services, information
+For example, when the City evaluates prospective deals, the City provides a bonus for businesses providing jobs in targeted industries and generally tries to keep projects with a minimum average hourly wage of \$11 to \$15.
+For jobs below those wages, the City may consider not counting those jobs in their scorecard, or may forgo the deal entirely. - Dublin heavily considers its target industries, which are in categories with relatively higher income, such as corporate headquarters, medical research and development, business support services, information technology, marketing, and companies supporting the Honda factory.
+Dublin's programs, particularly their technology retrofits, are highly oriented towards these industries and the well-paying jobs they provide.

-- technology, marketing, and companies supporting the Honda factory.
-Dublin's programs, particularly their technology retrofits, are highly oriented towards these industries and the well-paying jobs they provide. - Charlotte aims to incentivize jobs that pay above the average for call center jobs, setting their standard relative to call center jobs because they are a common project undertaken in the city.
-Still, Charlotte recognizes the need for jobs at different levels and skills and maintains a preference for higher paying positions. - Local suburban municipalities, such as New Albany, focus on incentivizing well-paying jobs.
-As the entire City of New Albany is master planned, with 98% of the 3,000 acres in the business park owned by a single developer, they have the ability to be highly selective in the businesses they seek to attract and will forgo incentives unless the prospect fits a very clear profile.
-Given its strong economic position, New Albany competes not just on a regional basis, but also with many of the cities considered peers of Columbus, such as Dallas, Charlotte, and Pittsburgh.
+- Charlotte aims to incentivize jobs that pay above the average for call center jobs, setting their standard relative to call center jobs because they are a common project undertaken in the city.
+Still, the City recognizes the need for jobs at different levels and skills and maintains a preference for higher paying positions. - Local suburban municipalities, such as New Albany, will only incentivize well-paying jobs.
+As the city is master planned, with 98% of its 3,000 acres in the business park owned by a single developer, they have the ability to be highly selective in the businesses they seek to locate their - and without incentives unless it fits a very clear profile.
+Given its strong economic position, the city competes not just on a regional basis, but with many of the same national cities considered peers to Columbus, such as Dallas, Charlotte, and Pittsburgh.